Energy management: Logistics

 Besides transportation of goods, the transport of persons should be an important part of the logistic strategy of organizations.
-In case of business trips it is important to attract attention to the choice and the proportionality of the means of transport.
-It should be balanced whether a physical presence is mandatory or a telephone or video conference is just as useful.
+For business trips, it can be important to attract attention to the choice and the proportionality of the means of transport.
+It can be balanced whether a physical presence is mandatory or a telephone or video conference is just as useful.
 Home Office is another possibility in which the company can protect the environment indirectly.

 Energy procurement

 Procurement is the acquisition of goods or services.
 Energy prices fluctuate constantly, which can significantly affect the energy bill of organizations.
 Therefore, poor energy procurement decisions can be expensive.
 Organizations can control and reduce energy costs by taking a proactive and efficient approach to buying energy.
 Even a change of the energy source can be a profitable and eco-friendly alternative.

 Production

 Production is the act of creating output, a good or service which has value and contributes to the utility of individuals.
 This central process may differ depending on the industry.
 Industrial companies have facilities that require a lot of energy.
 Service companies, in turn, do not need many materials, their energy-related focus is mainly facility management or Green IT.
-Therefore, the energy-related focus has to be identified first, then evaluated and optimize.
+Therefore, the energy-related focus has to be identified first, then evaluated and optimized.